eid96/hackerman/README.md

 ## Strucutre
 Different script for the different attacks will be found in the attack folder, and the files should be named accordingly.
+# Log in
+- Log in at login page as Jonas Dahl
 # Intranet: Level 1
 - Jonas Dahl frequently logs in to check his Wireguard credentials.
 - Discord WEBHOOKS can be very useful here.<br> </br>